What Administrators Need to Know About Teacher Shortages

 What Administrators Can Do to Overcome Staffing Challenges

-Addressing an issue as complex as our country’s ongoing teacher shortage inevitably takes time and sustained effort; there will never be a quick-fix for this problem.
+Addressing an issue as complex as our country’s ongoing teacher shortage inevitably takes time and sustained effort; there will never be a quick fix for this problem.
 However, there are certainly concrete steps that administrators can take to manage immediate staffing issues and lay the groundwork for overcoming the broader challenge.
 Here are three options to consider:

 Talk to local legislators

 Advocacy efforts do make a difference.
-Talk to your local politicians about staffing challenges that your school or district is facing and how those challenges are affecting the teachers and students you serve.
+Talk to your local politicians about what staffing challenges that your school or district is facing and how those challenges are affecting the teachers and students you serve.
 As much as possible, provide these legislators with concrete numbers and statistics to support your case.
 Overnight changes won’t happen, but with time, these conversations can lead to real and impactful policy changes in regard to funding and teacher licensure.